abyssDS/sfmlWiki/Source:-Sprite3d.md

 Since it can rotate and show its back face, the class allows you to supply a secondary texture which it displays instead when the back is visible.

 Sprite3d injects itself into the same namespace as SFML to allow for an easy and seamless transition from sf::Sprite to sf::Sprite3d.
-*Sprite3d is intended to be used in place of a standard SFML sprite with no changes to the code.*
+*Sprite3d is intended to be able to be used in place of a standard SFML sprite with no changes to the code.*

-For more information and an example, please visit the [Sprite3d repository on Github](https://github.com/Hapaxia/Sprite3d).
+For more information, please visit the [Sprite 3D wiki on Selba Ward](https://github.com/Hapaxia/SelbaWard/wiki/Sprite-3D).
+There are [examples](https://github.com/Hapaxia/SelbaWard/tree/master/examples) and [the latest version](https://github.com/Hapaxia/SelbaWard/blob/master/src/SelbaWard/Sprite3d.hpp) at [Selba Ward](https://github.com/Hapaxia/SelbaWard/wiki) as Sprite 3D is now only updated and maintained there.

-The topic on the SFML forum dedicated to this class can be found [here](http://en.sfml-dev.org/forums/index.php?topic=18698).
+The thread on the SFML forum dedicated to all of the drawables found in Selba Ward, can be found [here](http://en.sfml-dev.org/forums/index.php?topic=19496).
+<sub>The old and original thread for Sprite3d can be found [here](http://en.sfml-dev.org/forums/index.php?topic=18698).</sub>

 ## Header
 ```c++